developer-gabe/nextjs-project/posts/type-script-types-interfaces.md

 tags: ['typescript', 'types', 'interfaces']
 ---

 TypeScript is certainly here to stay and in modern development setups it's nearly impossible to avoid.
-One of the main reasons it exists and is so popular is because of its type system.
-In this post I'll be breaking down some of the Types and Interfaces that TypeScript has to offer.
+In this post I'll be breaking down some basic concepts of TypeScript, specifically Types & Interfaces and how they can benefit your codebase.

 ## Types